Mathematical analysis of electromagnetic scattering by dielectric nanoparticles with high refractive indices: Dielectric subwavelength resonances

-Let us prepare some analysis tools and recall some known related spectral results before proving the main results of this section.
-To start with, we give the asymptotics of the operators $\np_B^{\d \ww}$ and $\TT_B^{\d \ww}$ in the following lemma by using the Taylor expansion of the Green's function $g(x,\d \ww)$:
+Let us first prepare some analysis tools and recall some useful known spectral results.
+To start with, we give the asymptotics of the operators $\np_D^{\ww}$ and $\TT_D^{\ww}$, which follows from the Taylor expansion of the Green's function $g(x, \ww)$: